Howtonot3/HR-analytics--Tableau-Viz-project/README.md

-# HR-analytics--Tableau-Viz-project
+# HR-analytics-Tableau-Viz-project
-contains visualizations of some of key performance indicators of HR department.
+contains visualizations of some of key performance indicators for HR department.